J. P. Stevens High School: Curriculum

+For the 2021–22 school year, the school offered 32 AP courses, with 59.8% of students taking at least one AP exam (more than double the statewide average of 28.4%), and 79.4% of participants receiving a passing AP score (of 3 or above).
+The school also offers 54 student clubs, 25 varsity sports, a choir, band, and orchestra.
+The school has a 97% graduation rate with 95% of students enrolling in college (80% in 4-year programs and 15% in 2-year programs).

 J.P.
-Stevens students are required to take four years of English, four years of math, three years of science, three years of history (two of U.S. and one of world) and at least two years of a foreign language (including Latin, French, Spanish, and starting the 2008–09 school year, Hindi).
+Stevens students are required to take four years of English, three (formerly four) years of math, three years of science, three years of history (two of U.S. and one of world) and at least two years of a foreign language (including Latin, French, Spanish, and starting the 2008–09 school year, Hindi).
 In 2012, Mandarin and Italian were also added.
 In addition, health and physical education classes are required for every year in which a student attends J.P.
 Stevens.
 Starting with the Class of 2008, one year of "21st Century Life and Economics/ Financial Literacy" such as Foods or Technology Fundamentals is required as well as another year of the "Visual Performing Arts" such Chorus, Band or Visual Arts.
 J.P.
 Stevens has an Honors as well as a college preparatory track that features several Advanced Placement courses.

-2008-09 curriculum reform

-Responding to numerous voices within the community for community reform, the Edison Board of Education formed the High School Reform Committee.
-This committee recommended that for the 2009–10 school year, Foods I and Foods II be converted to Foundations of Food and Nutrition.
-International Foods will be converted to Culinary Arts.
-The committee also recommended the "addition" of two AP classes as well: The conversion of Visual Arts 3 in title to AP Studio Art and the addition of AP World History as a Junior year elective.

-School funding

-The school received 88% of the money from local taxes.
-The total cost per pupil in the school district was $11,964.